farling42/fvtt-pdf-pager/README.md

 Dragging an open PDF page onto the Canvas to create a Note will automatically populate the PDF Page Number field with the number of the currently open page in the PDF (adjusted by the "PDF Page Offset" defined for the PDF).

+## Ink/Text Annotations on PDF Pages

+From version 1.1.0 onwards, Ink and Text annotations can be added to Journal PDF pages as well as Actor/Item PDF sheets.
+These annotations are stored as part of the Foundry document in which they are displayed.
+This means that they will be restored when the page is next opened, and they will be transferred to other players for them to view these changes also.

+This has required bundling the standard PDF.JS library (version 4.4.168) since the core Foundry PDF.JS library (4.0.137) removes the ability to use annotations.

+**IMPORTANT NOTE**: You must _deselect_ the annotation tool after making changes in order for the annotations to get saved and sent to other players.
+(This does NOT automatically happen when you close the window.)

 ## Installation

 The module is available from the Foundry Module Management window, just search for "PDF Pager", or it can be manually added with the following link: